NeiraIbrahimovic/PIC16A-Project-IrisClassification/README.md

 # Iris Species Classification

 ## Contributors:
--Alexis Pendleton
+- Alexis Pendleton
--Andrew Dorado
+- Andrew Dorado
--Neira Ibrahimovic
+- Neira Ibrahimovic
--Lillian Gabrelian
+- Lillian Gabrelian
 ### Project Goal:
 The goal of our project is to classify the iris data set and create a model that takes in measurements as parameters and outputs the correct iris flower classification.
 We use graphs to explore the data and aid us in creating a decision tree, then compare the decision tree we create to a computer-generated decision tree.